aaaandrea/ExchangerRanger/README.md

   end
   ```

-### Using React Native Fetch functionality to enable up to date stock prices
+### Use React Native Fetch functionality to enable up to date stock prices
-#### Holdings and net-worth demonstrates the React Native Fetch functionality
 Holdings are the heart of ExchangerRanger, and are designed to be up to date.
 Holdings are demonstrated as a simple join table which includes associations between companies and users, along with the quantity of stock a user currently owns.
 Users can buy, sell, sort, and filter companies on the fly to increase their holdings and net-worth.
 Just by typing in the company they are searching for, users can find the most marketable stock details quickly and easily.

-##### When a user purchases stock they create a new holding with the quantity of stock they would like to own
+When a user purchases stock they create a new holding with the quantity of stock they would like to own.
+This is done through a fetch request (as seen below), which bypasses some of the limitations in XMLHttpRequests (eg. AJAX) by making the information available to the window.

   ```javascript
   export const createHolding = (data) => {